MicrosoftDocs/Hololens/hololens/app-deploy-overview.md

 For more information, visit [Holographic Store Apps](/hololens/holographic-store-apps).

 > [!NOTE]
-> With the [retirement](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/update-to-intune-integration-with-the-microsoft-store-on-windows/ba-p/3585077) of the Microsoft Store for Business, please see [Microsoft Store & Intune](/hololens/app-deploy-store-business).
+> With the [retirement](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/update-to-intune-integration-with-the-microsoft-store-on-windows/ba-p/3585077) of the Microsoft Store for Business, how to deploy apps has changed.
+See [Microsoft Store for Business & Intune](/hololens/app-deploy-store-business) for more information.
-> For more information about adding Microsoft Store apps to Intune, please [see Add Microsoft Store apps to Microsoft Intune.](/hololens/app-deploy-store-business)

 ## Install via Provisioning Packages